What you need to know this summer

 To set the directions on a mobile device, add in a second destination (Meeker), which should then correctly re-route you.

-Independence Pass (Hwy 82) – CLOSED for the season | CDOT
+Independence Pass (Hwy 82) – OPEN for the season | CDOT

 Independence Pass is open seasonally between the Thursday before Memorial Day in May through November.
-The opening date is dependent on snowpack levels; the closure date may change due to winter storms and snow at high elevation.
+The opening date is dependent on snowpack levels; the closure date may change due to winter storms and snow at high elevations.
 Please check the “Alerts and Restrictions” section of COTrip.org for updates.

 NOTE: Oversized and overweight vehicles are strictly prohibited from using the Pass at any time due to narrow and winding roads and steep inclines. *Absolutely NO vehicles over 35 feet in length may use the pass at any time – there is a $1,500 fine!
 This includes both commercial vehicles and passenger/recreational vehicles hauling trailers that, together, exceed 35 feet.
 Vehicles of this length cannot negotiate certain turns and areas where the road narrows – you will get stuck.

-Cottonwood Pass – CLOSED for the season | Eagle County
+Cottonwood Pass – OPEN for the season | Eagle County

-Cottonwood Pass (MM 2.5 in Gypsum to MM 12.5) is CLOSED for the season (as of December 4, 2023).
+Cottonwood Pass (MM 2.5 in Gypsum to MM 12.5) is OPEN for the season (as of May 6, 2024).

 Cottonwood Pass (Hwy 113/10A between El Jebel/Basalt and Gypsum) is open seasonally during warmer months to local traffic.
 The road stays open through the fall, as conditions allow.
 Drivers are urged to use caution when driving this road.
 Traffic and weather can have a significant impact on road conditions.
 Vehicles should not use Cottonwood Pass Road as an I-70 detour.